SampathSandaruwan/Eat-With-Sam-Backend/documentation/database/tables/orders.md

 - Generated at application level (not auto-increment)

 ### Historical Data
-- `priceAtOrder` is a snapshot of menu item price at order time
+- `priceAtOrder` is a snapshot of dish price at order time
 - Important for order accuracy even if menu prices change
 - `deliveryAddress` is also a snapshot (user address may change)